sfajfer/Master-of-Gu/gu index/Gu Index.md

 Effect: You hurl a flat, crescent-shaped beam of light.
 Make an attack roll with a -10 bonus.
 On a hit, deal 6 rending damage.

+### Moonshadow Gu
+*Rank 4 Attack*

+Cost: 40 portions

+Range: 3 meters

+Health: 9

+Food: <!-- TODO ->

+Effect: Make an attack roll against a Gu Master within range.
+On a hit, their primeval sea is tainted and has only a quarter effectiveness, costing them 4 times as many portions to activate Gu as normal.
+To remove this effect, the defending Gu Master must empty their primeval sea completely.

 ### Shimmer Gu
 *Rank 2 Concealment*